radius-project/radius/docs/content/contributing/contributing-code/contributing-code-k8s/running-functional.md

 - Deploy the radius kubernetes controller to the cluster `make controller deploy existing`
 - Run deployment tests.

-Some notes about how/why we do this:

-- We want to ensure we're testing environment setup regularly but don't want to make PRs wait synchronously.
-If one of these async workflows fails, it will open an issue.

 ## Configuration

 These tests use your local Kubernetes context and cluster.
 In a GitHub workflow, our automation makes the CI environment resemble a local dev scenario.